its7amo/clean-and-green-website/replit.md

 ## Performance & Caching

-The application uses a comprehensive anti-caching strategy to ensure real-time data updates:
+The application uses a comprehensive anti-caching strategy with intelligent background refresh to ensure real-time data updates:

 **Backend**: All 8 public API endpoints (`/api/public/*`) include Cache-Control headers (`no-store, no-cache, must-revalidate, proxy-revalidate`).

 **Frontend**:
 - React Query configured with `gcTime: 0`, `staleTime: 0`, `refetchOnMount: "always"`, `refetchOnWindowFocus: true`
+- **Background polling**: 30-second auto-refresh on active tabs (disabled on inactive tabs to save resources)
+- **Form protection**: AdminSettings and other long-edit forms use `isDirty` guards to prevent background refetches from wiping in-progress edits
 - All fetch requests include `cache: "no-store"`
 - Admin mutations use a mix of `refetchQueries` (69 instances) and `invalidateQueries` (45 instances) for cache management

-This configuration eliminates caching issues that can occur in production builds.
+This configuration eliminates caching issues that can occur in production builds while maintaining a responsive user experience with automatic updates.

 ## Code Quality